AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 It was a fast reaction, the fastest I'd ever done it.
 The first I had ever formed fire since my first days here.
 I was afraid of the fire, always afraid, but Alex...
 He was my friend, and Mr. Garrett wouldn't hurt him.
 I wove with quickness and clarity a ball of fire so large that when it hit the pair it blinded the room and I fell out of the dream.

 I fell to my knees as Mr. Garrett sat still in his chair beside me.
 I begged.
 "No.  Please don't hurt, Alex.
 I'll do anything - everything."
 I begged and pleaded over and over again, but Mr. Garrett wasn't listening to me.
-Though a soft wind blew my longer than usual hair even though there was no windows in the room behind the orange door.
-It felt like someone had run their fingers through my hair.
+Though a soft wind blew my longer than usual hair even though there were no windows in the room behind the orange door.
+It felt like someone had run their fingers through my hair but the only person in the room was Mr. Garrett and he sat still as a mouse in his chair.
 It was the only response to my pleading as I tried to get back into the dream but I couldn't.
 My heart was racing, my blood pumping through my veins so hard it was all I could hear.

 And then without any warning, Mr. Garrett patted my shoulder, "That was well done, Nox.
 You can go today.
 That was excellent control."